nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-09-16-how-to-write-robust-component-tests.md

 comments: true
 ---

-Component tests allow to test complete use cases from end to end.
-They are often expensive especially in terms of setup and execution time.
-Thus, thought needs to be given to define their scope.
-Nevertheless, they are required in order to check and document the overall behaviour of the application or the microservice.
+Component tests allow testing complete use cases from end to end.
+However, they are often expensive, especially in terms of setup and execution time.
+Thus, thought needs to be given to defining their scope.
+Nevertheless, they are required to check and document the overall behaviour of the application or the microservice.

-I have noticed that, in the context of microservices, these tests are very cost-effective.
-Indeed, they can be quite easy to set up because the already existing external API of the microservice can often be used directly without needing additional elements (like a fake server for instance).
+I have noticed that, in the context of microservices, these tests are cost-effective.
+Indeed, they can be easy to set up as it is often possible to use the already existing external API of the microservice without needing additional elements (like a fake server, for instance).
 Moreover, the scope of a microservice is generally limited and can be tested exhaustively in isolation.

-The goal of this article is to show how to make these tests robust.
+This article aims to show how to make these tests robust.
 The main idea is to make them independent of the implementation.

 <!--more-->

-The following example shows a Gherkin specification, for a booking HTTP API, that is very coupled to the technical implementation:
+The following example shows a Gherkin specification for a booking HTTP API that is very coupled to the technical implementation:
 ```gherkin
 Scenario: Get an error when trying to book a hotel with no vacancy
     Given Get to hotel service "/api/hotel/1234" returns a response with the status code 200 and the body: